Colorado Elk and Hunting Season Information and Regulations, 2022 – 2023

 Colorado Plains Deer Season

-Deer/Elk season runs September 2-30th and host a bag limit of four deer.
+Deer/Elk season runs September 2-30th and hosts a bag limit of four deer.
 No more than two bucks and no more than two antlerless are permitted per category.

 Colorado Deer Season